tommyfuu/MOSAIC/README.md

 ### 1.1.1 Simulation data generation

 A comprehensive evaluation requires stringent simulation and corresponding analyses.
-Here, we employs [MIDAS](https://pubmed.ncbi.nlm.nih.gov/36993431/), an intuitive microbiome data simulator that recapitulates microbiome data structure without distributional assumptions while allowing users to manipulate variables of interest, in our case batch effect and conditional effect.
+Here, we employ [MIDAS](https://pubmed.ncbi.nlm.nih.gov/36993431/), an intuitive microbiome data simulator that recapitulates microbiome data structure without distributional assumptions while allowing users to manipulate variables of interest, in our case batch effect and conditional effect.
 We further edited codes to enable the simulation to include varying odds ratio (between biological signals and batch in each taxa), existing and non-existing relationship between batch effect and library size, as well as the generation of both count and relative abundance data.

 To reproduce one iteration of our data using MIDAS, one can do the following in command line to generate minimally viable simulated dataset